LiskHQ/lisk-node/README.md

 ## Usage

 > **Note**:
-> <br>It is currently not possible to run the node until the configs for Lisk have been merged to the [superchain-registry](https://github.com/ethereum-optimism/superchain-registry).
+> <br>It is currently not possible to run the node with `--op-network` flag until the configs for Lisk have been merged to the [superchain-registry](https://github.com/ethereum-optimism/superchain-registry).
 > <br>We currently have an [open PR](https://github.com/ethereum-optimism/superchain-registry/pull/234) to add the Lisk Mainnet config.
 We will soon create a PR to add the config for the Lisk Sepolia Testnet as well.

 ### Clone the Repository